Nicholas Hytner: National Theatre Director (2003-15)

 Hytner stated as early as 2010 that he did not wish to stay as head of the National indefinitely, saying, "I've been here seven years.
 My predecessors have averaged 12.
 It's important that someone else comes in and shakes it up again so I won't be here in 10 years, that's for sure."
 In April 2013, he announced that he would step down as Director of the National Theatre at the end of March 2015.
 In his role as Director of National Theatre, he appeared on the Cultural Exchange as part of the Radio Four programme Front Row, where he chose The Marriage of Figaro by Mozart as his work of art.

+The London Theatre Company (2017-present)

+Hytner and Nick Starr founded the London Theatre Company opening a new 900-seat adaptable commercial theatre, Bridge Theatre near Tower Bridge in October 2017.
+Hytner directed the inaugural production of Young Marx followed by productions such as the hit immersive revivals of William Shakespeare's Julius Caesar in 2018, A Midsummer Night's Dream in 2019 and Guys and Dolls which ran from March 2023 until January 2025.

+The London Theatre Company also opened another venue with 59 Productions, The Lightroom in King's Cross, London in February 2023 used for immersive artist-led exhibitions which will also eventually become a theatrical space.

 Opera and film

 Hytner has worked extensively in opera, with many of his productions achieving critical acclaim and commercial success – his English National Opera staging of The Magic Flute was in repertory for 25 years.
 But Hytner has described himself (to an opera-related audience) as "someone who is unimpressed by his own work on the operatic stage".

 Similarly, most of Hytner's films have achieved critical and commercial success, with The Madness of King George winning BAFTA and Evening Standard awards for best British film, but he still sees himself as primarily a theatre practitioner.
 "I think I'm a theatre director who does other stuff," he has said.
 "I can't see myself as a film-maker.
 I love doing opera when ever I've done it, but I always see myself as visiting from the theatre, which is where I belong.
 The real film-maker thinks with a camera, which is something I just can't do."